glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 dbg_view_delete(_dummy);
 ```

 Once the overlay is open, go to the **Views** menu in the top bar.
 Under **Views**, select the **Figgy: Player** window to access your player configs.
-There, you'll see the :Group: had created a :DBG Section:, and the :Float: had created a `Move Speed` :DBG Slider:, which we can now adjust to change the player's movement speed in real time.
+There, you'll see the :Group: Scope Widget created a :DBG Section:, and the :Float: Value Widget created a `Move Speed` :DBG Slider:, which we can now adjust to change the player's movement speed in real time.

-Under the Controls section at the top of the window, you can Save your changes

 ## That's it!
 What's Next?

 You've now seen how to get Figgy up and running in your GameMaker project — from installing the package, defining your first configs in :Setup:, understanding how they appear in the config struct, to accessing and using them in your objects.

 By creating a global reference to your config and linking object-level shortcuts, you can comfortably scale Figgy to handle large and complex setups.
-And with the automaticically built :Interface:, you can tweak values live, instantly seeing the effects in your game.
+And with the automatically built :Interface:, you can tweak values live, instantly seeing the effects in your game.

 Next up, check out... **COMING SOON!**